-SparrowFare is a gathering of soul-sustaining seeds of civility, culture and contemplation.
-In a time of bling and bluster, SparrowFare was born of a longing for the simplicity of the good, the true and the beautiful.
-Here is its first post.
-If you share a similar appetite, please follow by signing up in the follow box on the right sidebar.
-You can also follow on Facebook, Twitter and Instagram.
-Visit the contact page if you’d like to comment.
-Thanks for stopping by!
+In a time of division and diatribe, Sparrowfare was born of a longing for the simplicity of the good, the true and the beautiful in books, culture, nature and faith.
+If you share an appetite for inspiration and information to fuel your faith journey forward, please follow by signing up in the follow box on the right sidebar and connect on Facebook, Twitter and Instagram.
+Visit the contact page if you’d like to comment or suggest a topic.
+Thanks for joining us in the search for “Sparrowfare.”

 “All is seared with trade; bleared, smeared with toil,” observed poet and priest Gerard Manley Hopkins a century ago.
 In the same era William Butler Yeats would write that “the best lack all conviction, while the worst are full of a passionate intensity.”